 Please note that other choices for a standard position would lead to equally valid normalizations.
-This one coincides with aligning the principal ases of the principal component analysis to the Carthesian basis axes.
+This one coincides with aligning the principal axes of the principal component analysis to the Cartesian basis axes.

 In practice, the normalization process is not done by explicitly moving the pattern.
 To describe and compare different patterns, it is sufficient to normalize the moments.
 Thus, no resampling and interpolation of the function is necessary.
 Normalization has many advantages compared to the independent basis approach.

-- It has a clear motivation and reasonable geometric interpretation. - No work needs to be put into the analysis and proof of the independence and the completeness because these properties are directly inherited from the function space basis. - Its generalization to higher dimensions and other kinds of functions and spaces is straightforward.
+- It has a clear motivation and reasonable geometric interpretation. - No work needs to be put into the analysis and proof of the independence and the completeness because these properties are directly inherited from the function space - Its generalization to higher dimensions and other kinds of functions and spaces is straightforward.

 It should be noted that normalization cannot be used to create invariants with respect to a transform that has no reasonable standard representation, like blur.
 Since our objective is invariance with respect to translation, rotation, and scaling, this is no issue for our application.
+Another disadvantage is a certain instability in the special situation when a function is at the very threshold such that a rotation to the left and a rotation to the right are equally suitable to achieve the standard position.
 Due to the prevalence of the advantages of the normalization approach for flow pattern recognition, we decided to follow this approach.